Login

 About us

-J. & L. Lobmeyr was founded in Vienna in 1823 by Joseph Lobmeyr—exactly 200 years ago.
+J. & L. Lobmeyr was founded in Vienna in 1823 by Joseph Lobmeyr—over 200 years ago.
 We quickly became purveyor to the Imperial Court.
 A love of the material, an emotional relationship to the product, and personal commitment has defined each generation.
 Lobmeyr glasses are still blown, cut, engraved, and polished entirely by hand.
 All of our lighting products are manufactured at our atelier workshops in the heart of Vienna.
 The Lobmeyr company focuses on a contemporary interpretation of glass and light, and never stops cultivating its heritage.
 The old inspires the new, and traditional knowledge facilitates innovation.
 Together with designers like Josef Hoffmann and Adolf Loos in the past, and today Ted Muehling, formafantasma, and Michael Anastassiades among others, we create fine handmade crystal and chandeliers that are appreciated by connoisseurs all over the world.

 Andreas, Leonid, and Johannes Rath